Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 Rx: Death

-"Rx: Death" (1941) is a medical mystery novella, reprinted in The Third Mystery Book (1941), an anthology of long tales.
-It shows Wylie's ties to the Scientific School.
+"Rx: Death" shows Wylie's ties to the Scientific School.
 Medicine is heavily employed in the crimes, but plays little role in the detection.
-While the solution shows little ingenuity, once again the complex storytelling makes interesting reading.

 "Rx: Death" resembles "It Couldn't Be Murder" and "Death Whispers", in pitting a young man amateur detective against murders in a well-to-do family.
 In all of these tales, it is pretty obvious from the start that the killer is either a family member, a servant or a close family associate, and that the events and motives for the crime are restricted to the family circle.
 The young man hero, an outsider to the family, gets romantically involved with a young woman in the family.